eshadatta/exp-cite-page/README.md

 3. Run `id.py` to generate IDs for the files.
 [Here](#using-the-toy-example) are ways to do it.
 4. Run the url generator script.
 An example for the crossref site is here:
    * `python helper_url_generation/url_constructor.py -r <path-to-repo>/tiny_static_site/ -cf ~/tiny_static_site/static.ini`

+## Developer Information
+* As of now, only integration tests are available.
+To run tests, after cloning the repository and installing the requirements, please run the following:
+`pytest tests/functional_tests`